 Beer, cake, and an awesome surprise inside!

 I make a lot of pretty, girlie cakes, and while you all do seem to love them, I often get asked, “Why don’t you make more grooms cakes, or one for all the fellas out there?”.
 And it’s true, I do make flower cakes all the time.
-So this week I’m throwing caution to the wind, taking a huge swig of ale, and it’s all going to be beer, pretzels and hangovers.
+So this week I’m throwing caution to the wind, taking a huge swig of ale, and it’s all going to be beer, pretzels and hangovers for this amazing beer cake!

 Now you could absolutely got for a beer flavoured cake, or a rich chocolate one with a hint of brew, but I wanted a cake everyone in the family could enjoy.
 Mine’s a vanilla sponge cake with brown sugar buttercream, which is seriously always a hit around here, I let the salted peanuts and pretzels do the talking when it came to a pop of crunch and texture.